nivoset/nivoset.github.io/src/content/blog/input-formatting.md

 }
 ```

-Notes are always a useful thing for yourself, and also to help break downw hat each bit of code does. if the chunks get too big, I normally refactor them out. however I think this makes this more readable for now.
+Notes are always a useful thing for yourself, and also to help break down what each bit of code does. if the chunks get too big, I normally refactor them out. however I think this makes this more readable for now.